D.C. area sees increasing snow chances Sunday and Monday

 Of the group of 50 simulations in the European modeling system, the majority position the lows close to eastern North Carolina and southeast Virginia.
 In the American modeling system’s set of simulations, the majority of lows are centered well offshore the southern Delmarva Peninsula.

 Though subtle, the difference in the track forecasts between the modeling systems has major implications for how much snow they forecast.
-The European model predicts a 60 to 70 percent chance of at least 6 inches of snow, whereas the American modeling system forecasts only about a 20 percent chance.
+The European model predicts a 60 to 70 percent chance of at least six inches of snow, whereas the American modeling system forecasts only about a 20 percent chance.

 The bottom line is that the area will probably experience some accumulating snow Sunday into Sunday night.
 It could even last into Monday and Tuesday if the secondary storm develops near the North Carolina coast and slows down as it heads north.
-We’ll be monitoring the forecast over the next several days and fine tune the forecast for what may be the biggest snow of the year for many parts of the region.
+We’ll be monitoring the forecast over the next several days and fine-tune the forecast for what may be the biggest snow of the year for many parts of the region.